the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 * You build a wonderful ML model in some ML-friendly environment
 * You deploy that model to a new environment (Staging, Prod, etc)
-* You go to sanity check the deployed model is producing expected results, and...
+* You go to sanity check the model is working as expected, and...

 #### ...the results look... kinda _sus_? 👀

 ### You're not alone.

-This happens to the best of us, and IMO one of the key challenges of ML: ensuring consistent model performance across environments.
+This happens to the best of us, and a key challenge of ML engineering: ensuring consistent model performance across environments.

-I won't get into why this happens or how to achieve this consistency in _this_ post, but one thing's for sure:
+I won't get into why this happens or how to achieve parity in _this_ post, but one thing's for sure:

-**We need a way to iterate quickly in order to get a model that performs well where it matters most: Prod.**
+We need a way to **iterate quickly** in order to get a model that performs well where it matters most: **Prod**.

 ## Case study: The `examgenerator` service

-Let's say you're building a product to generate academic exam content given some relevant context.
+Let's say you're building a product to generate academic materials given some relevant context.
+Your premier feature will be creating **multiple choice exams**, which tend to me the most time-consuming for instructors to create.

 For example, for the following inputs: